rotdrop/nextcloud-app-pdf-downloader/README.md

 ### Builtin Converters

 - PDF files ;) -- of course, just pass-through
-- office files via Libreoffice
+- office files via LibreOffice
-- .eml (rfc822) files, i.e. emails you saved to disk via mhonarc, wkthmltopdf
+- .eml (rfc822) files, i.e. emails you saved to disk, via `mhonarc`, `wkthmltopdf`
-- html files via wkhtmltopdf
+- html files via `wkhtmltopdf`
-- tiff files via tiff2pdf
+- tiff files via `tiff2pdf`
-- Postscript files via ps2pdf
+- Postscript files via `ps2pdf`
-- everything else is passed to unoconv
+- everything else is passed to `unoconv`
-- if unoconv fails, a PDF placeholder error page is generated
+- if `unoconv` fails, a PDF placeholder error page is generated

 ### Custom Converters

 Administrators may specify a shell-script or program for

-- default conversion: try this script before any other converters, if it fails continue with the builtin convertes
+- default conversion: try this script before any other converters, if it fails continue with the builtin converters
 - fallback conversion: if all other converters fail, try the given script as fallback, if that fails also generate an error page.

   If no fallback-converter is configured then `unoconv` is used as fallback.

 ## On-the-fly Extraction of Archive Files

 If enabled by an admin users can choose to enable on-the-fly extraction of archive files.